search

 NOTE: You can learn more about Tone Mapping here.

 Tone mapping in itself is not mandatory to do.
-But if your scene's brightness is higher than the device that it is going to be displayed on, then we recommend using it to avoid loss of details.
+But if your scene's brightness is higher than the device on which it is going to be displayed, then we recommend using it to avoid loss of details.

 NOTE: You should leave the Max Out Lum In Nits property turned off.